 - The HSI Victim Assistance Program (VAP) supports victims of child exploitation and their non-offending caretaker(s) by using highly trained forensic interview specialists to conduct victim-centered and trauma-informed forensic interviews.
 In addition, VAP’s victim assistance specialists provide other resources to victims such as crisis intervention, referrals for short and long term medical and/or mental health care, with local social service programs for young victims, and agencies to assist in the healing process.

 - HSI provides short-term immigration protections to human trafficking victims, including victims of child sex trafficking.

 - USSS provides forensic and technical assistance to NCMEC and state/local law enforcement in cases involving missing and exploited children.
-This assistance includes polygraph examinations coordinated with Internet Crimes Against Children (ICAC) task forces, audio and video enhancement to identify and locate victims and perpetrators, speaker recognition, fingerprint analysis, and GIS analysis to help locate missing children.

 - U.S. Customs and Border Protection (CBP) screens all unaccompanied children and other arriving minors for indicators of abuse or exploitation, human trafficking, and other crimes, and all suspected criminal cases are referred to HSI.

 Educating and Connecting with the Public